Gas Fire Removal Cost

 This is a popular option that can add a cosy real fire to a room while keeping a sleek modern design.

-Log burner installation costs £2,300, and require HETAS-registered installers to fit.
+Log burner installation costs £2,300, and are typically fitted by HETAS-registered installers.

 Log-burning stoves only heat one room at a time, and will need to be combined with other heating methods.